RegioHelden/django-scrubber/README.md

 class Scrubbers:
   first_name = scrubbers.Faker('first_name')
   last_name = scrubbers.Faker('last_name')
+  past_date = scrubbers.Faker('past_date', start_date="-30d", tzinfo=None)
 ```

 The replacements are done on the database-level and should therefore be able to cope with large amounts of data with reasonable performance.

-The `Faker` scrubber accepts a single required argument: the faker provider used to generate random data.
-All [faker providers](https://faker.readthedocs.io/en/latest/providers.html) are supported and you can also register your own custom providers.
+The `Faker` scrubber requires at least one argument: the faker provider used to generate random data.
+All [faker providers](https://faker.readthedocs.io/en/latest/providers.html) are supported and you can also register your own custom providers.<br />
+Any remaining arguments will be passed through to that provider.
+Please refer to the faker docs if a provider accepts arguments and what to do with them.

 #### Locales